-- Prepare a draft by using the counseling and library resources in Human Ecology's Career Exploration Center.
-Refer to resume information and examples in the Cornell Career Services Career Guide.
-Copies are available in the CEC.
+- Prepare a draft by using the counseling and library resources in Human Ecology's Career Exploration Center (CEC), where you will find many sample resumes organized by major.

-- Resumes can be critiqued by a career peer assistant in the CEC on a drop-in basis.
+- Resumes can be critiqued by a career assistant in the CEC on a drop-in basis.

-- For further assistance, schedule an appointment with a professional career counselor in the Career Development Office, (607) 255-2532.
+- For further assistance, schedule an appointment with a professional career counselor in the Career Development Office

 Write an Effective Cover Letter